 Setting out on a new recording project is always a challenge.
 Like staring at a blank word document before writing a blog post.
 Although we had a few advantages over the last time we had recorded.
 This time instead of making a live recording we would be recording in a studio.
 The plan was to record some songs we had done before and some new songs.
 We knew that there would be heaps of challenges.

 Working on the songs

 The first thing we needed to have was songs.
 Some of them we already had but some needed to be new.
 A lot of songs were written which didn’t make it on to the album, those ones that didn’t make it tended to be the most experimental and different of the bunch of which there were quite a few.
-I hope that these songs will be recorded at some point but the priority ended up being that the songs could be sung.
+We hope that these songs will be recorded at some point but the priority ended up being that the songs could be sung.
 We also didn’t want to try and emulate the writing of mainstream Christian worship music since there are already of plenty of people doing that.
 Once we had a bunch of songs down we started playing them with some of the band to see how they would go.
 In this way we figured out the ones we liked most, as played by the band.
-I think when you can imagine the congregation singing, then you know you are onto something.
-Those were the most exciting times for me, just imagining what they could be eventually and getting to hear what they sound like when everyone plays together.
+When you can imagine the congregation singing, then you know you are onto something.
+Those were the most exciting times, just imagining what they could be eventually and getting to hear what they sound like when everyone plays together.

 Below are samples of the demo recordings next to the final recordings

 And then some samples of the old live recordings next to the new studio recordings